 Missouri’s hospitals invest in their communities in various ways.
 One of the most important is hospitals’ role in providing a safety net for individuals who need medical services but can’t afford their care.
 But, this is not the only contribution hospitals make to improve individual and community health.
 Hospitals invest in services and programs — often outside of the hospital — to improve lives community-wide and provide an important economic foundation through employment and capital investments.

 Hospitals’ value to the communities they serve is much broader than the delivery of health care services.
-Their total community benefit includes charity care, absorbing bad debt and the unpaid costs of treating beneficiaries of Medicare and Medicaid, helping educate and train the health care workforce, offering free clinic services, and donating to local causes.
+Their total community benefit includes charity care, absorbing bad debt and the unpaid costs of treating beneficiaries of Medicare and Medicaid, helping educate and train the health care workforce, and donating to local causes.

 Hospitals are a key component of Missouri’s economy, providing a significant economic boost to the communities they serve.
 Spending on employees, supplies and capital projects support local and statewide economic activity.